Here are some of the more local organizations and programs we support with our time and money:

 Armful of Love Holiday Gift Giving Program: Through Dakota County’s 360 Communities Advent sponsors several local families providing gifts of clothing, toys, books, music, etc. to share our rich blessings and fill their holiday with joy and love.
 We also occasionally support other programs of 360 Communities.
 Learn more at about all of the www.360communities.org.

 The Sheridan Story: This local organization provides a modest amount of food to children on Fridays to keep them fed over the weekend.
-Advent UMC supports this program financially through our mission partner fund, packs the food to be distributed in the organization’s warehouse, and helps to anonymously distribute the food into the backpacks of kids at a local elementary school.
-Learn more about The Sheridan Story at www.thesheridanstory.com.
+Advent UMC supports this program financially through our mission partner fund.
+We have previously also helped packed the food to be distributed in the organization’s warehouse, and helped to anonymously distribute the food into the backpacks of kids at a local elementary school.
+If you are interested in helping pack or distribute you can learn more about The Sheridan Story at www.thesheridanstory.com.

 Share While You Shop Food Drive: Working with The Open Door (3910 Rahn Road, Eagan), our food drive is a five-month program (April-August) when volunteers sign up to provide specially needed items on a monthly basis.
 Donations are brought to the church for re-delivery to the food shelf.
 The Open Door operates a food shelf for individuals and families living on limited income and in need of help to keep food in the cupboards and refrigerator from the beginning of the month through the end.
 Donations of food and money are given to Eagan Resource Center throughout the year.
 Learn more about The Open Door Pantry at www.theopendoorpantry.org.
 In March we also collect cash donations as part of Minnesota FoodShare month.
 These funds are donated to different organizations each year, most recently St. Paul Neighborhood House.
 More information on Neighborhood House is at www.neighb.org.